Professor Resigns After Falsely Claiming Black Identity

 “It was just really ironic because she was as white as the people she was claiming were appropriating the cultures of these people,” GW alum Marissa Soltoff said.

-Hari Ziyad, editor of the online publication RaceBatr, which had published Krug’s writings, wrote on Twitter that Krug had confirmed the details of the blog post to him in a phone call Thursday morning, the Associated Press reported.
+Hari Ziyad, editor of the online publication RaceBatr, which had published Krug’s writings, wrote on Twitter that Krug had confirmed the details of the blog post to him in a phone call last week, the Associated Press reported.
 He described Krug as “someone I called a friend up until this morning when she gave me a call admitting to everything written here.”

 Ziyad wrote that Krug claimed to be Afro-Caribbean from the Bronx.
 He said he had defended Krug in the past against suspicious colleagues.
 In retrospect, he recalls clues to the deception including her “clearly inexpert salsa dancing” and “awful New York accent.”